We welcome and serve all students

 Need help with special education enrollment?

-Special Education placement counselors at the EPC are available to assist with enrollment.
+Special Education placement counselors at the EC are available to assist with enrollment.
 Please call (415) 241-6085.

 How do students with special education needs apply for school?